 - Of course, seeing as it's based off Dragon Ball Z, Super Mario Bros.
 Z is a big offender.
 The worst was probably the Team Mario/Axem Rangers X/Koopa Bros. melee.
 Can anyone truly say that Axem Yellow's hammer attack he performed on Sonic, should have left Sonic with no problem?
 That still does not stop the fights from being FREAKING AWESOME.

 - Then there's Axem Red slashing the shit out of Mario with his axe (doing seemingly little damage, if any at all) while both Green and Black were killed by a single axe swipe later.
 Not to mention Mecha Sonic being able to soak up a ton of attacks from various sources, yet being knocked out of his Nigh Invulnerable Super Mode by Collision Damage Mario and Sonic sharing Starman.

 - Tennyo vs. the Arch-Fiend, in the story Boston Brawl of the Whateley Universe.
 It just keeps escalating, and they just keep healing up, all the way until a building falls on them.
 They both get up from it but the Arch-Fiend is out of energy, and Tennyo is just pissed off.
 In this case it's an intentional God-Mode Sue since the writer is attempting a Deconstruction.

 - Averted with Sara, who has similar regeneration abilities.
 Getting cut in half meant she was pretty much doomed, and needed to eat FAST.
 Fortunately, some minions are nearby.

-- Half In The Bag: Mike criticizes Sucker Punch for using this trope.
+- Mike in Half in the Bag criticizes Sucker Punch for using this trope.
 In the dream world, the protagonists never show signs of being hurt, taking any suspense out of the fight scenes.

 - Superman versus Captain Marvel in Justice League Unlimited.
 Superman eventually won by forcing Captain Marvel to revert to his eight-year-old form.